If you're a fan of the CyberWire, please vote for us today in Maryland Cyber's People's Choice Awards. (And thank you for your support.)

 US armed services are looking for ways of punishing bad online behavior.
 Whatever they come up with will no doubt fall under Article 134 of the UCMJ.

-Today's issue includes events affecting Australia, China, Egypt, Finland, Jordan, Lebanon, Russia, Saudi Arabia, Tunisia, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States
+Today's issue includes events affecting Australia, China, Egypt, Finland, Jordan, Lebanon, Russia, Saudi Arabia, Tunisia, Turkey, Ukraine, United Arab Emirates, United Kingdom, and United States.

 In today's podcast, we hear from our partners at the Johns Hopkins University as Joe Carrigan offers his take on the Cloudbleed bug.
 Our guest is Philip Susmann (from the Norwich University Applied Research Institutes) on Norwich's DECIDE cyber security simulation platform.